xsf/xmpp.org/content/blog/newsletter/2025-02-05-newsletter.md

 The XSF would like to extend a special thank you to those who made the Summit possible:

-- [Daniel Gultsch](https://gultsch.de/) for his time and resources to help organising the event.
+- [Daniel Gultsch](https://gultsch.de/) for his time and resources to help organizing the event.
 - [Alexander Gnauck](https://xmppdotnet.org/) and Dave Cridland for sponsoring the XSF Dinner.
-- [Ralph Meijer](https://ralphm.net/) for his time and dedicated work on streaming/swag/booking dinnner.
+- [Ralph Meijer](https://ralphm.net/) for his time and dedicated work on streaming/swag/booking dinner.
 - Edwin Mons for the dinner form.
 - Kevin Smith for leading the Summit and moderating the speakers.
 - [Alex Palaistras](https://deuill.org/) for keeping up [a record](/2025/02/summit-27-summary/) on the pad with all the topics and the feedback during the entire Summit.